Lead vs. Lead-Free Bullets

 Ben: I give 5 tips that seem to help people a lot:

-- Go down in grain weight 20% from the lead bullets that worked best for similar results.
+- You aren't going to find lead-free bullets in your grain of choice.
+Go down in grain weight 20% from the lead bullets that worked best for similar results.
 There are a lot of reasons to go lighter.

 - Aim for the front of the vitals.
 Non-lead bullets are most effective against fluid filled organs and bone, and the lungs are filled with air.
 Aim for the heart, and if the bullet misses by an inch or two it’s still going to hit something that will bring the animal down quickly.